Monday, May 7, 2012

 Poor Baby!

 We brought home a new goat on Saturday—a five-week-old Snubian we’ve affectionately named Baby Doll.
-For the uninitiated, a Snubian is a mix between a Saanen and a Nubian, meaning she’s got big floppy ears, a milk line to be proud of someday, and the ability to steal hearts just by blinking.
+For the uninitiated, a Snubian is a cross between a Saanen and a Nubian.
+Saanens have neat, pointy, upright ears.
+Nubians have those glorious, droopy, curtain-like ears.
+But when you combine the two?
+You get the goat registry’s official term: airplane ears.

 A baby goat.